 Applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program, or applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in an applicable master's degree program.

 Additional Application Information

 An applicant whose native language is not English must provide proof of English proficiency regardless of current residency.
 The minimum score for admission to the program is 80 (internet-based) or 550 (paper-based) on the TOEFL or an overall band score of 6.5 on the IELTS.
 Other information can be found at https://admission.asu.edu/international/graduate/english-proficiency.

-Unofficial copies of GRE scores will not be accepted.
+Unofficial copies of GRE scores are not accepted.
 More information is available at the GRE website or at https://uoeee.asu.edu/testing.

 The portfolio or writing sample, statement of intent, and contact information for three references must be submitted via Slideroom. https://asudesign.slideroom.com.

 Admission to the program is selective.
 Admission to the program cannot be deferred.
-Students must enroll in the semester for which they are admitted; otherwise, they will need to go through the entire application process again for the year in which they are applying.
+Students must enroll in the semester for which they are admitted; otherwise, they need to go through the entire application process again during the year for which they are applying.